 - Video out of the question?
 Ask at your club if there’s a trainer with expertise in running mechanics who might observe you and offer you a few tips.

-This article originally appeared as “In Good Form” in the June 2005 issue of Experience Life.
+This article has been updated and originally appeared as “In Good Form” in the June 2005 issue of Experience Life.